When you ask people the difference between Democrats and Republicans, one answer you may get is that a Republican is not happy

 environment.
 We are working for a safer Arkansas with better roads and bridges, clean air and water, less crime in our communities, and safe

 places to live and work.
 We are working for a fairer Arkansas with rights protected for everyone and systems that work for all of us.
-And we re
+And we are

 working for a brighter Arkansas with a world-class education for every child, a growing economy, and economic opportunity for all."